Rated Excellent Online

 Yes, in most cases extending your lease is the single most effective step you can take to improve your borrowing options on a leasehold property.
 A statutory lease extension adds 90 years to the current term at a peppercorn ground rent, significantly increasing the property’s value and saleability.
 Lenders that would not touch a short-lease property will often accept the same property with a fresh 90-year extension.
 The process typically takes 6-18 months and costs £8,000-£40,000 in total.

 Some specialist lenders will consider applications where a statutory lease extension is in progress and the Section 42 notice has been served on the freeholder.
 Most prefer to wait until the new extended lease has been granted and registered at HM Land Registry.
 A small number of lenders will proceed during the extension process using a retention mechanism — holding back some funds until registration is complete.
-A broker who understands leasehold lending can identify which lenders are flexible in this regard.
+A broker who understands leasehold lending can identify which lenders are flexible in this regard, typically Together Money and Norton Home Loans.

 The total cost of a statutory lease extension typically ranges from £8,000 to £40,000, though it can be higher for high-value properties or very short leases.
-The costs include a premium payable to the freeholder (calculated using the statutory valuation formula), your own surveyor and solicitor fees, and the freeholder's reasonable surveyor and solicitor fees — which you are legally required to pay.
+The costs include a premium payable to the freeholder (calculated using the statutory valuation formula in the 1993 Act), your own surveyor and solicitor fees, and the freeholder’s reasonable surveyor and solicitor fees — which you are legally required to pay.
 Getting an independent valuation from a leasehold surveyor before serving the notice will help you understand the likely premium before committing to the process.